Be ready to save lives

-If you would like to save or improve the life of many others on the day you die, let your relatives and friends aware about your position/choice concerning donation.
-You may also encourage them to say yes to donation.
+If you would like to save or improve the lives of many others even after your demise, you must talk to your relatives and friends about your position and choice concerning donation.
+You may also encourage them to say yes to donation!

-You can also consider helping others while you are alive by registering to donate your stem cells, found in your bone marrow or peripheral blood, which can be used for the treatment of blood disorders and immune diseases.
+Consider helping others during your lifetime by registering to donate your stem cells, found in your bone marrow, or peripheral blood, which can be used for the treatment of blood disorders and immune diseases.

-Or after your baby is born, you can donate the umbilical cord blood (which is also rich in stem cells) and/or the placenta.
+When a baby is born, you can donate the umbilical cord blood, which is also rich in stem cells, and/or the placenta.

-Dr Desmond Biddulph, Chairman of The Buddhist Society
+Dr Desmond Biddulph CBE, Chairman of the Buddhist Society

 The Late Mr Om Parkash Sharma MBE, President, National Council of Hindu Temples UK